GPU Resources

 Note

-ML expert Platform is currently in CBT (closed beta).
-GPU resources are assigned separately to pre-approved users.
+ML expert Platform is currently in closed beta service (CBT).
+GPU resources are separately assigned to the pre-arranged users.

-You can check the list of GPU resources assigned to your Workspace.
+You can view the list of GPU resources assigned to your workspace.
 The GPU Resource list includes the following information:

 mlxp_console_gpuresources03_ko

-• Creation date: The time when the GPU resource was allocated.
+• Creation date: Time when the GPU resource was allocated.

-• Status: The current status of the GPU resource.
+• Status: Current status of the GPU resource.

-• Ready Nodes: Number of GPU nodes available for use.
+• Ready Nodes: Number of available GPU nodes.

-• UnReady Nodes: Number of GPU nodes unavailable for use.
+• UnReady Nodes: Number of unavailable GPU nodes.

 • Total Nodes: Total number of GPU resources allocated to the current Workspace.